-First impressions are important.
+First impressions count.
 That’s why it’s essential to keep up with the latest logo trends to ensure your personal or business branding always looks fresh.

 Forget intricate illustrations and all-singing, all-dancing animations—design is dialing things back with this simplified aesthetic.
 Doing away with three-dimensional realism, textures, shadows, gradients, and all other embellishments, the result is a two-dimensional logo that looks, well, flat.

 One brand that’s successfully focusing on the bare essentials is Durex.
 Showcasing a new, bespoke typeface, its redesigned logo maintains the lozenge shape—aiding recognition—while ditching the light flare and convex, reflective style.
 Embrace minimalism and get straight to the point with our easy-to-edit, customizable News Logo Template.
 And, when it comes to finding fonts to fit your brief, our guide to the 10 most popular fonts can help.

 On the flipside, there are plenty of advantages to animated logos.
 Visuals with multiple moving parts attract attention, can make a brand more memorable to consumers, and offer up storytelling opportunities.
 As a result, this year will see designers take an increasingly playful approach to dynamic details while making animations more elaborate and artistic.

 Look at the New York City Ballet’s logo, which sees the city skyline morph into dancers’ en pointe feet.
 It gives a sense of place while establishing that dance is literally written into the organization’s DNA—all in under two seconds.
 Envato Elements is home to thousands of animated logo stings, like Premiumilk’s Animation Revealer, which sees random shapes and swirls morph into a brand name and logo.